 The good news is you don’t have to spend your entire day in the kitchen thanks to batch cooking.
 It’s just what it sounds like -- cooking in large batches.

-Batch cooking means you cook less often.
+For one thing, batch cooking means you cook less often.

 Best for long-term meal planning — and a great alternative to takeout and TV dinners.